TRAPPIST-1: Planetary system

-TRAPPIST-1 is orbited by seven planets, designated TRAPPIST-1b, 1c, 1d, 1e, 1f, 1g, and 1h in alphabetic order going out from the star.
+TRAPPIST-1 is orbited by seven planets, designated TRAPPIST-1b, 1c, 1d, 1e, 1f, 1g and 1h in alphabetic order going out from the star.
 (Note: Exoplanets are named in order of discovery as "b", "c", and so on; if multiple planets are discovered at once they are named in order of increasing orbital period.
 The term "TRAPPIST-1a" is used to refer to the star itself.)
 These planets have orbital periods ranging from 1.5 to 19 days, at distances of 0.011–0.059 astronomical units (Note: One astronomical unit (AU) is the mean distance between the Earth and the Sun.)
 (1.7–8.9 million km).

-All the planets are much closer to their star than Mercury is to the Sun, making the TRAPPIST-1 system very compact.
+All the planets are much closer to their star than Mercury is to the Sun, with the distance between TRAPPIST-1b and 1c at syzygy being only twice that between the Earth and Moon, making the TRAPPIST-1 system very compact.
 Kral et al. (2018) did not detect any comets around TRAPPIST-1, and Marino et al. (2020) found no evidence of a Kuiper belt, although it is uncertain whether a Solar System-like belt around TRAPPIST-1 would be observable from Earth.
 Observations with the Atacama Large Millimeter Array found no evidence of a circumstellar dust disk.

 The inclinations of planetary orbits relative to each other are less than 0.1 degrees, (Note: For comparison, Earth's orbit around the Sun is inclined by about 1.578 degrees.) making TRAPPIST-1 the flattest planetary system in the NASA Exoplanet Archive.
-The orbits are highly circular, with minimal eccentricities (Note: The inner two planets' orbits may be circular; the others could have a small eccentricity.) and are well-aligned with the spin axis of TRAPPIST-1.
+The orbits are highly circular, with minimal eccentricities (Note: The inner two planets' orbits may be circular; the others could have a small eccentricity.) and are well aligned with the spin axis of TRAPPIST-1.
 The planets orbit in the same plane and, from the perspective of the Solar System, transit TRAPPIST-1 during their orbit and frequently pass in front of each other.